MartinBraquet/squadro/README.md

 You can play against someone else or many different types of computer algorithms.
 See the [Agents](#Agents) section below for more details.

 > [!TIP]
-> If you run into the following error when launching the game:
+> If you run into the following error on a Linux machine when launching the game:
 > > libGL error: failed to load driver
 >
 > Then try setting the following environment variable beforehand: